 Infants and young children tend to experience infestations in other areas of the body, including the:

 - soles of the feet

-Treatment with prescribed medications will generally kill mites quickly.
-The itching and rash may initially become worse, but the skin should heal within 4 weeks.
+Treatment with prescribed medications generally kills mites quickly.
+The itching and rash that scabies causes may initially become worse, but the skin should heal within 4 weeks.

-Scabies is an infestation of the sarcoptes scabiei mite, also known as the human itch mite.
+Scabies is an infestation with the Sarcoptes scabiei var. hominis mite, which is also known as the human itch mite.

 After burrowing under the skin, the female mite lays its eggs in the tunnel it has created.
 Once hatched, the larvae move to the surface of the skin and spread across the body or to another host through close physical contact.

-Humans are not the only species affected by mites.
-Dogs and cats can also be infected.
-However, each species hosts a different species of mite, and while humans may experience a mild, transient skin reaction to contact with non-human animal mites, a full-blown human infection with animal mites is rare.
+Humans are not the only species that mites affect.
+Mites can also affect dogs and cats.
+However, each species hosts a different species of mite, and while humans may experience a mild, transient skin reaction to contact with animal mites, a full-scale human infection with animal mites is rare.

-Scabies is highly contagious and spread via direct skin-to-skin contact or by using a towel, bedding, or furniture infested with the mites.
-As such, some of the most likely people to become infested with mites include:
+Scabies is highly contagious and spreads through direct skin-to-skin contact or by using a towel, piece of bedding, or furniture item infested with the mites.
+Because of this, some of the most likely people to experience an infestation include:

 - residents of extended care facilities